Array Data Structure

 At the first glance we might think that all data is copied.
 In reality, the internal data is shared between two arrays.
 The figure below illustrates the inner structure

-The assignment operator obj2[i] = obj1[i] is a crucial part of understanding the concept.
+is a crucial part of understanding the concept.
 You cannot copy references by assigning one to another.
 The assignment creates an alias rather than a copy.
-Let us trace down changes in the above picture after execution the following statements
+Let us trace down changes in the above picture after execution the following statementsobj1[0] = new Integer(5);

 As you see, obj1[0] and obj2[0] now refer to different objects.
 However, obj1[1] and obj2[1] refer to the same object (which is "foobars").
 Since both arrays shares the data, you must be quite careful when you modify your data, because it might lead to unexpected effects.